More about: Florence Accademia Gallery Tickets and Tours

 Michelangelo's David

 David is the quintessential Renaissance work and is possibly the most recognized sculpture in the history of art.
-The imposing and courageous attitude of a magnificent young man in the prime of his life with absolute faith in God before his confrontation with Goliath symbolized the power of the Republic of Florence during its heyday in the 16th century.
+The imposing and courageous attitude of a magnificent young man at the height of his life with absolute faith in God before his confrontation with Goliath symbolized the power of the Republic of Florence in its heyday during the 16th century.

-Michelangelo spent three years carving his David from a huge block of prized Carrara marble, from 1501 to 1504, when he was only 20 years old, in the workshops of the Opera del Duomo.
+Michelangelo spent up to three years carving his 'David' from a huge block of prized Carrara marble, from 1501 to 1504, when he was only 20 years old, in the workshops of the Opera del Duomo.

-This overwhelming sculpture was designed to be placed, along with other sculptures representing the Old Testament, on an external buttress of the apse of Florence Cathedral, although it eventually came to occupy another exceptional location at the gates of the Ponte Vecchio, in Piazza della Signoria.
+This overwhelming sculpture was designed to be placed, along with other sculptures representing the Old Testament, on an external buttress of the apse of Florence Cathedral, although it eventually occupied another exceptional location at the gates of the Ponte Vecchio, in the Piazza della Signoria.
 Since 1873, for conservation reasons, the 'David' has been kept inside the Accademia Gallery.

 Other notable works